Updated on: 3/8/2019

 This ruling set the precedent that drivers of motor vehicles have the duty to ensure that they give right-of-way to any pedestrian in a marked crosswalk.
 Official court rulings aside, this is just flat out common sense, as pedestrians are much more vulnerable to serious injury than a person inside of a multi-ton motor vehicle.

-If you or a loved one has been injured in a pedestrian collision and are interested in learning more about the legal options available to accident victims, please contact our office at 206-727-4000 or by filling out the contact form on this page.
+If you or a loved one has been injured in a pedestrian collision or any other type of car accident and are interested in learning more about the legal options available to accident victims, please contact Davis Law Group at 206-727-4000 or by filling out the contact form on this page.